MalcarAle/MalcarAle/README.md

 </div>
  <br>

-### <h2>Bem vindo(a) ao meu GitHub!
-Eu sou o Alexandre Malcar Veiga 🖖</h2>
+### <h2>Welcome to my GitHub!
+I am Alexandre Malcar Veiga 🖖</h2>

 <br>

-🧑🏽‍💻- Atualmente trabalho com BackEnd em C# e com bancos SQL, Oracle e Postgre. <br>
+🧑🏽‍💻- Currently, I work with BackEnd and FrontEn in C# and with SQL, Oracle, and Postgre databases. <br>

-📘- Tenho conhecimento  em  HTML, CSS, JavaScript.<br>
+📘- I have knowledge in HTML, CSS, JavaScript and NodeJS<br>

-🤓- Estou estudando React, TypeScript e NodeJS, alem de estar aprimorando softskills.
+🤓- I am studying React, React Native, and TypeScript  as well as improving my soft skills.
 <br>
 <br>